SebastianOltmanns/birthdays/README.md

 ### Developer
 This app is being developed by Sebastian Oltmanns.
 For contact, please use sebastian.oltmanns.developer@gmail.com.
 ### Multiple language support
-So far this Application is only available in German and English language and in the German-speaking Google Play Store (English-speaking Google Play Store coming soon).
-In the future, I want to support multiple other languages.
+The app is available in every Google Play Store world wide with standard language being en-GB.
+But the application has only german and english strings.
-If you are willing to translate the Strings of this Application into another language for publishing it into another national Play Store, feel free to contact me or just do a pull request.
+If you are willing to translate the Strings of this Application into another language, feel free to contact me or just do a pull request.
 ### Support for other OS (iOS, Windows, ...)
 This app is only available for Android, since I myself am only interested in Android programming so far.
 If you are interested in doing another Version of this app, feel free to contact me about it!
 ### Google Play Store